fastrgv/Reliquarium/README.md

 --------------------------------------------------------------------------

 ## Systems needed for rebuilding:
-* systems:  Windows or GNU/Linux
+* systems:  Windows, OSX, or GNU/Linux

 ## Open Source compiler needed for rebuilding:
 * a recent Ada compiler;  eg. GNU-Ada...try this source: